San Antonio Christmas

 Advertising

-With a lake beach for wading and a walkable historic downtown, the affordable town of Kissimmee is just 10 miles from a certain ‘merriest place on earth,’ but has its own draw.
+With a lake beach for wading and a walkable historic downtown, the affordable town of Kissimmee is just 10 miles from a certain “merriest place on earth,” but has its own draw.
 The Ice!
-Featuring Elf! experience at the Gaylord Palms Resort & Convention Center is a wonderland of 2 million pounds of carved ice sculptures and slides.
-This year’s theme is Elf, showcasing the elf himself, Snow Flow Mountain and a TwElf Days of Christmas Scavenger Hunt.
-To enter the frosty nine-degree environment, you’ll don a provided blue parka (because who’ll bring a winter coat to Florida?) to zip down the two-story-tall solid ice slide and walk through 20,000 feet of 10 immersive scenes.
+Featuring Rudolph the Red-Nosed Reindeer experience at the Gaylord Palms Resort & Convention Center is a wonderland of two million pounds of carved ice sculptures and slides.
+To enter the frosty nine-degree environment, you’ll don a provided blue parka (because who’ll bring a winter coat to Florida?) to zip down the ice slide and wave to Rudolph in one of the longest ice sculptures ever made—over 32 feet long.
 The hotel has a huge Christmas tree and lighting display, while in Kissimmee itself, there’s a Christkindlmarkt and a parade for the downtown Festival of Lights.
-At Sunset Walk entertainment district, there’s a new Pearl Express Train Tour.
+At Sunset Walk entertainment district, there’s a Pearl Express Train Tour for the littles.

 Advertising

 Each year, Cleveland kicks off festivities with WinterLand (ice skating, pop-up stores, food trucks, fireworks, carriage rides) and tree lighting.
-The zoo has a holiday lights display, and drive-through light displays throughout the city.
+The Zoo’s Wild Winter Lights include 1.5 million lights, a light show featuring a 50-foot holiday tree and free carousel rides (and in early December, the zoo hosts an Ugly Sweater 5K race, its first ever—zoo admission is included in your registration so you can cross the finish line and visit the animals).
 But the thing we love most is the house used in the movie A Christmas Story.
 Tour the decorated home (crawl under the sink for a glass of milk?) and stop across the street for a museum where costumes and paraphernalia are displayed.
 You can even spend the night if you wish.
 We sure hope Ralphie gets that official Red Ryder carbine action two-hundred shot range model air rifle (breathe)!

 Advertising